denoland/fresh/docs/concepts/routes.md

 ---
 description: |
-  Routes are the basic building block of fresh applications.
+  Routes are the basic building block of Fresh applications.
 They are used to define the behaviour the application when a given path is requested.
 ---

 At their core, routes describe how a request for a given path should be handled,